Broadcast and play with locals

 F: Fetch Targets (6)

 The aim of this page is trying to determine the best Glimpse the Unthinkable-based strategy available in Modern, and design the optimal list accordingly; budget is not a concern.
-That is, my primer wants to get the most out of a Mill deck (which explains the label 'competitive': see the lasts notes in the primer).
+That is, my primer wants to get the most out of a Mill deck (hence the label 'competitive').
 This article is long because it is meant to be complete and thorough, not appealing: you are free not to read it if you think you don't need to.

-Starting from perusing and sifting through the Modern pool so as to form an idea of what it can offer in order to build a Glimpse the Unthinkable-based deck focused on milling the opponent out, in this section I will rough-out this strategy's possibilities - fundamentally got at via multiple cycles of mutual adjustment between the cards which can be helpful to the strategy and the strategy itself in its many aspects, process which I am merely/mostly reporting the outcome of.
+Starting from perusing and sifting through the Modern pool so as to form an idea of what it can offer in order to build a Glimpse the Unthinkable-based deck focused on milling the opponent out, in this section I will rough-out this strategy's possibilities.
+What am I doing here is merely/mostly reporting the outcome of a process fundamentally got at via multiple cycles of mutual adjustment between the cards which can be helpful to the strategy on one hand, and what the strategy itself needs in its many aspects on the other.

 It is reasonable, before anything else, to explore and probe what a dedicated mill can accomplish when unchecked.
 In order to do so, I will display the viable mill-spell options, catalogued by CMC (Casting Mana Cost) and arranged by milled-cards/CMC ratio (expressing how many cards they mill for spent mana).
-(The cards which found a place in the decklist will have a separate comment below, so they get no coverage here.)
-(I will be obvious in commentig obviously bad cards, but they can be hidden gems if our needs - mostly a function of the metagame - change in a particular way and it can be useful debating exactly where they are strong enough to see play.)
+Because the cards position in the list regards the milling performance, for cards not milling per se I consider them as having attained something when they return value in form of milled cards - or when they allow you to cast an effective mill spell such as Glimpse the Unthinkable in a timely fashion.
+I will be obvious in commentig obviously bad cards, but they can be hidden gems if our needs - mostly a function of the metagame - change in a particular way and it can be useful debating exactly where they are strong enough to see play.
+You can surely skip this part if you are acquainted with Modern mill spells.

 Chancellor of the Spires: as for the previous card, the conditions to achieve the effect of this card can be accounted for as factors in computing the average mill-power: thus the position in the list.